The64thGamer/cheeseepedia/content/wiki/rae-christmas-81.md

 Before both Catch a Wave & Unchained Medley.
 Rolfe & Earl would discuss the brand new Billy Bob plush.
-The Intro before Unchained Medley has Earl telling the audience they have a 'very special announcement' which is then forgotten and would then be announced in 'the next show'<sup>(1)</sup>.
-The intro before Catch a Wave then goes into how they have 'Billy Bob Dolls for sale up in the gift shop' then at the very end Earl says 'Can you get me one for Christmas'.<sup>(2)</sup>
+The Intro before Unchained Medley has Earl telling the audience they have a 'very special announcement' which is then forgotten and would then be announced in 'the next show'{{< cite 1 >}}.
+The intro before Catch a Wave then goes into how they have 'Billy Bob Dolls for sale up in the gift shop' then at the very end Earl says 'Can you get me one for Christmas'.{{< cite 2 >}}

 ## Segment list: